The McCartney Interview

-The McCartney Interview is spoken word album featuring an interview of Paul McCartney by Vic Garbarini, recorded for the magazine Musician in May 1980.
+The McCartney Interview is a spoken word album featuring an interview of Paul McCartney by Vic Garbarini, recorded for the magazine Musician in May 1980.
 It was issued in the US on 4 December 1980, and release in the UK followed on 23 February 1981.

 It is notable for being released just four days before the murder of John Lennon; therefore, it is the last release by any member of the Beatles during his lifetime.